Are you interested in visiting Playa Xcacel in Riviera Maya Mexico? You’ve come to the right place!

 What to Bring to Playa Xcacel

-As I mentioned, regular sunscreen is prohibited so you’ll definitely need to bring your own biodegradable sunscreen.
+Regular sunscreen is prohibited so you’ll definitely need to bring biodegradable sunscreen.

 Here are a few other items I would recommend bringing: